SanteeMarcel/django-organogram-backend/README.md

 I had to chose to return 204 http status when it's returning an empty list, many applications return 200.

 I'm assuming every user only reports to a single person or to no one.

+I also had a lot of trouble understading the urls that I should reverse, so I added django_extensions to use show_urls, very useful!

+Why is not returning username?
+Why is it not filtering email and is_active? dang it